amomen9/SQLServer-DBA-Tools/README.md

 T-SQL Scripts

-Please do whatever you wish with these files!!! :D
+License: Please do whatever you wish with these files!!! :D